1 How often do you eat or drink after dinner? Times per week How late? After?

 Also, pets may wake you during the night, consider keeping them out of the BR

 It may help to limit your bedroom activities to sleep and sex only.
 Keeping computers, TVs, and work materials out of the room will strengthen the mental association between your bedroom and sleep.
-The white light they emit also effects your sleep.
+The white light they emit also affects your sleep.

 #3 On a typical night, describe your activities one hour prior to bedtime.